drdee/gingle/README.md

 node app.js
 ```

-## Usage in git commit message
+## Usage in Git commit message

-To trigger the post-commit hook, you will have to add '#for <card_id>.<task_id>' in the git commit message.
+To trigger the post-commit hook, you will have to add 'Analytics card <card_id>.<task_id>' in the Git commit message.
-ATTENTION: if you use # as the first character of a line then git will ignore it because it will be treated as
-comment.

-This commit message would work

 ```
 Analytics card 822.1
 ```

-This will add a link to the commit (either in Gerrit or Github) that implements user acceptance criteria 1 in Mingle story card 822.
+This will add a link to the commit in Github that implements user acceptance criteria 1 in Mingle story card 822.

 If you want to indicate that you finished a task then enter:
 ```
 Analytics card 822.1 finish
 ```

+## Why are you not linking to Gerrit?
+The reason we are not linking directly to the Gerrit patchset is because when the post-commit hook is triggered the Gerrit patchset id has not yet been generated and hence it's unknown.

 ## Usage on command line